BENEFITS TO AURORA

 Enhanced Reliability and Resiliency

-Two girls drinking water
+Girls drinking water

 Meeting Future Demand through Potable Reuse

 Aurora’s potable reuse system is a critical way the city will meet future water demands.
 As the city grows, water delivered through the reuse system will expand.
 Wild Horse Reservoir would substantially enhance the City’s ability to operate its water reuse systems consistently and improve overall system efficiency and flexibility.
-Wild Horse would provide additional storage to help the city manage the water it needs to expand its water reuse system.
+Wild Horse Reservoir would provide additional storage to help the city manage the water it needs to expand its water reuse system.